RonWilkinson/Getting-and-Cleaning-Data-Course-Project/README.md

   + creates a flexible summary dataframe using tidy data principles that breaks each featuremeasure into component categories useful for data manipulation ans provides an average value for each subject/activity/featuretype/domain/metric/axis combination

 (2) A codebook for describing the detailed and summaized data in Codebook.md.
-(3) Copies of the summarized datasets as csv files.
+(3) Copies of the detail and summarized datasets as csv files.